 South Cairo is a tiny town located in the state of New York.
 With a population of 590 people and just one neighborhood, South Cairo is the 851st largest community in New York.

-Unlike some towns, South Cairo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in South Cairo are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, South Cairo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, South Cairo is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in South Cairo who work in sales jobs (48.16%), maintenance occupations (12.63%), and office and administrative support (9.74%).

 A relatively large number of people in South Cairo telecommute to their jobs.
 Overall, about 12.63% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.